nirnanaaa/gollum_rails/README.md

 Then just run the [Bundler](http://gembundler.com/)

 	$ bundle install

+To install GollumRails just run the `generator`

+  $ rails g gollum_rails:install

+  # for help
+  $ rails g gollum_rails:install --help

-If you want you can add an initializer into e.g. `config/initializers/gollum_rails.rb`
+If you want you can add an initializer into e.g. `config/initializers/gollum_rails.rb` instead of installing the application.

 	GollumRails::Wiki.new(<location>)